 The program’s first year offers courses focused on exhibitions—their history, forms, and design—combined with courses in contemporary and global art history, theory, and criticism, alongside engagements with artworks and artists.
 The second year concentrates on research-driven and project-based learning with the collaboration and mentorship of faculty, resulting in a written thesis project and a collectively authored exhibition at CCA’s Wattis Institute for Contemporary Arts.

 To get a feel for what awaits, view sample courses.

 Our alumni emerge from the program with skills in rigorous intellectual engagement and first-hand experience working behind the scenes for contemporary arts institutions.
 They hold prestigious positions throughout the art world, including associate curator at the Solomon R. Guggenheim Museum, curator at the Pérez Art Museum Miami, assistant curator of media arts at the San Francisco Museum of Modern Art, curator for the Americas at Facebook, curator of exhibitions at The Power Plant in Chicago, and director of the Kunstverein Munich.

 Potential career paths

 - Foundation, gallery, or museum director

 - Arts administrator

 Our two-year program is designated for those with a bachelor’s degree in art history, fine art, or a related humanities and sciences field.
 Most of our applicants have some practical experience in the visual arts and can demonstrate their commitment to curation.
-Overall, placement is based on the strength of your portfolio and transcripts.
-After you submit all materials, you may be contacted for an online or on-campus interview with the graduate program manager or a faculty member.
+Overall, admission is based on the strength of your portfolio and transcripts.

 - Resume/curriculum vitae